Architecture of Liverpool: Victorian housing in Sandown Park, Victoria Park, and other areas of Wavertree

-Sandown Park is a residential estate laid out in the late 1840s designed by Cornelius Sherlock in a picturesque manner, only a few of the original early Victorian villas survive, the development was aimed at the lower-middle-class.
+Sandown Park is a residential estate laid out in the late 1840s designed by Cornelius Sherlock in a picturesque manner.
+Only a few of the original early Victorian villas survive; the development was aimed at the lower-middle-class.
 Another housing development just to the south-east of Sandown Park, not a gated community, is Victoria Park, again a lower-middle-class community started in the 1840s but halted after five houses were built, revived under a plan by William Webb that was laid out in 1862.
 Many of the original houses have been demolished.
 Also in Mill Lane are four semi-detached villas from the 1840s and 1850s.
-Sir James Picton designed Sandy Knowe (1847), Mill Lane, in a Jacobethan style as his home, converted to flats in 1975, there are several pairs of 1850s semi-detached houses in Olive Lane.
+Sir James Picton designed Sandy Knowe (1847), Mill Lane, in a Jacobethan style as his home, it was converted to flats in 1975.
+There are several pairs of 1850s semi-detached houses in Olive Lane.
 Thornhill and Mossfield, on Childwall Road date from the 1850s and are both Italianate villas.